floodlight/loxigen/README.md

 sudo apt-get install python-nose
 ```

-Nosetests is only required for running the unit tests, not for running loxigen
+Nosetests is only required for running the unit tests, not for running LoxiGen
 itself.
 We do ask you to install it and use it before submitting pull requests,
 though.